psyny/Skits/README.md

 Same limitations as NPC Portraits, plus we can't have a database for player portraits.
 So on Skits the player portrait can be shown as the current player model.
 But on the skits log (`/skitslog`) it will be an aproximation of that player (race/bodytype).

+## Known Issues

+- Limitations listed above.
+- Portraits of NPCs in some areas sometimes displays a different model.
+This needs to be solved in a case by case basis.

+## Roadmap

+No fixed roadmap yet, but I plan to keep improving this addon as much as I can.
+I have plans to improve the skits art, adding more style options.
+If you wanna help me develop this addon let me know.

 ## Options

 Can be changed in the WoW options menu: Options -> Addons -> Skits